PhysiCell-Tools/python-loader/man/TUTORIAL.md

 ### Working With MCDS Time Series in Python3

 An exciting thing about modeling is to have time series data.\
-Pcdl's pyMCDSts class is here to make the handling of a time series of MCD snapshots easy.
+Pcdl's TimeSeries class is here to make the handling of a time series of MCD snapshots easy.

 ```python
 import pathlib  # library to locate the test data